Sustainable cloud servers: what is green cloud storage?

 3. Maximised resource utilisation in cloud provider data centres

 In addition, on-premises servers need to have greater storage and computing capacity than typically required to account for potential traffic spikes, which reduces the efficiency and utilisation rates of these servers.
-However, since cloud data centres can consolidate large amounts of equipment to handle traffic spikes, each server can operate at higher utilisation rates to boost efficiency.
+However, since data centres can consolidate large amounts of equipment to handle traffic spikes, each server can operate at higher utilisation rates to boost efficiency.

 One of the most common ways that efficiency is measured is through the metric ‘power usage effectiveness’ (PUE), which evaluates the amount of power used.
 According to the Uptime Institute, the average PUE for the data centre industry in 2022 was 1.55, which shows an improvement from 2019’s 1.67 PUE (lower numbers indicate improved efficiency).
-By improving efficiency, cloud providers can use fewer resources to provide services like cloud storage and therefore reduce the carbon footprint of companies hoping to move their data storage to a cloud-based solution.
+By improving efficiency, cloud providers can use fewer resources to provide services like cloud storage, and therefore reduce the carbon footprint of companies hoping to move their data storage to a cloud-based solution.

 How do cloud providers create green cloud storage?

 It’s clear that hosting companies have a huge responsibility to improve the eco-friendliness of their practices due to the large amount of energy they consume.
 Major cloud providers like Google, Microsoft and Amazon have already taken steps to make their cloud services greener, such as by pledging to move to 100% renewable sources of energy.
-Here are some of the main ways that cloud providers can create eco-friendly cloud services like green cloud storage:

 1. Renewable energy